proycon/foliapy/docs/source/folia.rst

 :meth:`AbstractElement.select` can be used to restrict your selection to a certain set.
 In the above example we restrict ourselves to Part-of-Speech tags in the CGN set.

-Token Annotation Types
+Inline Annotation Types
 +++++++++++++++++++++++++

-The following token annotation elements are available in FoLiA, they are embedded under a structural element (not necessarily a token, despite the name).
+The following inline annotation elements are available in FoLiA, they are embedded under a structural element (not necessarily a token, despite the name).

 .. autosummary::